ga-wdi-boston/http-study/README.md

 ## Instructions

-1.Fork and clone this repository.
+1. Fork and clone this repository.
-2.Change into the new directory.
+1. Change into the new directory.
-3.Create and checkout a branch named `response`.
+1. Create and checkout a branch named `response`.
-4.Follow the directions given in `study.md`.
+1. Follow the directions given in `study.md`.
-5.When finished, push to your fork and submit a pull request.
+1. When finished, push to your fork and submit a pull request.

 ## [License](LICENSE)